-During fiscal 2021, David Johnson, Karan Takhar, George Golumbeski, Giovanni Mariggi, and Arthur Pappas were the only members of our compensation committee.
-None of the members of our compensation committee is, or has at any time during the prior three years been, one of our officers or employees.
-None of our executive officers currently serve, or have in the past fiscal year served, as a member of the board of directors or compensation committee of any entity that has one or more of its executive officers serving as a member of our board of directors or our compensation committee.
+During fiscal year 2023, David Johnson and Karan Takhar were the only members of our Compensation Committee.
+None of the members of our Compensation Committee is, or has at any time during the prior three years been, one of our officers or employees.
+None of our executive officers currently serve, or have in the past fiscal year served, as a member of the board of directors or compensation committee of any entity that has one or more of its executive officers serving as a member of our Board of Directors or our Compensation Committee.